LGN520/farreach-public/docs/netreach-voting-v2.md

 			- If iscached=1 and being_evicted=1, embed seq, send DELREQ_BE to server (being evicted)
 	+ PUTRES
 		* Sendback to client
+	+ Crash-consistent backup
+		* TODO: Mark case1 and send to server
 - Client-side processsing
 	+ Use client-side consistent hashing for hashidx (baseline also needs it for routing)
 - Server-side processing